aijorgenson/apricots-web/README.md

 ------

 The game is still under development.
 Apricots-0.2.9 is a beta release using the SDL2 library.
 Despite this, it is highly playable.
-Please open a Github issue to report bugs, feature requests, or comments.
+Please open a issue to report bugs, feature requests, or comments.